BigDogEnergy/BigDogEnergy/readme.md

 - Created and maintained the processes for CS to perform monthly audits for product refunds.
 - Designed and developed comprehensive database schemas for product-related issues, facilitating enhanced issue tracking and resolution by the customer service team.
 - Created brand-specific monthly reports to ensure our partners knew of any trending issues
+- Assisted in the creation of processes with the Trust and Safety team to identify and investigate potential Fraudulent acitivity

-- All of these things were completed while working in a remote setting.
+& all of these things were completed while working in a remote setting.

 If your team needs someone who is ready to learn, and eager to succeed...